 The control uses the tool definition to distinguish between external and internal machining.

-- The tool radius compensation is active

 - A G57 oversize enlarges the contour (also inside contours).

 - A G58 oversize

 - >0: Enlarges the contour

 - <0: Is not offset

 - G57/G58 oversizes are deleted after cycle end